WRITE FOR US

 Middle East Report (MER) Articles

-• Articles that appear in Middle East Report magazine are solicited in advance by an editorial team to address a particular theme or case study for a future issue of the magazine.
+• Articles that appear in Middle East Report are solicited in advance by an issue’s editorial team to address a particular theme or topic.
 Occasionally, editors will choose to run an article submitted independently.

-• Editors will solicit pitches for articles ranging from 1,000-3,000 words depending on the theme of the issue and word count of the magazine.
-They will provide a timeline for submission and the editorial process.
+• Articles generally range from 1,000-3,000 words depending on the theme and available word count of the issue.
+Editors will provide authors with a timeline for submission and guide them through the editorial process.

-• Articles should be original, deeply informed and researched, and concise but without using formulaic or highly academic scaffolding such as extensive theoretical or methodological references.
+• Articles should be original, deeply informed and researched and concise but without using formulaic or highly academic scaffolding such as extensive theoretical or methodological references.
+Moreover, they should be written in a narrative style that is accessible to general readers.

 Interviews